Kindergarten Curriculum

 Kinder Corners

 Play is the work of children.
 The kindergarten curriculum intentionally allows time for students to play and learn about their world.
 In fact, students have a designated room called Kinder Corners where they are free to engage in imaginative play as an extension of unit studies.
 Depending on the theme, it may be a farm, the Pilgrims’ newly settled town of Plymouth, a land of classic tales, a transportation hub, a working community, an entomology lab, or an aviary.
-Each time a new unit is introduced, Kinder Corners is transformed into an environment that inspires imaginative exploration.
+Each time a new unit begins, Kinder Corners transforms into an environment that inspires imaginative exploration.

 Unit Study